Melidee/documentation/content/legal/terms/enterprise.rst

 .. industry-standard warranties regarding our Services while Agreement in effect

 Odoo SA owns the copyright or an equivalent [#cla1]_ on 100% of the code of the Software, and confirms that all the software libraries required to use the Software are available under a licence compatible with the licence of the Software.

 For the duration of this Agreement, Odoo SA commits to using commercially reasonable efforts to execute the Services in accordance with the generally accepted industry standards provided that:

-- the Customer’s computing systems are in good operational order and, for Self-Hosting, that the Software is installed in a suitable operating environment;
+- the Customer's computing systems are in good operational order and, for Self-Hosting, that the Software is installed in a suitable operating environment;
 - the Customer provides adequate troubleshooting information and, for Self-Hosting, any access that Odoo SA may need to identify, reproduce and address problems;
 - all amounts due to Odoo SA have been paid.

 The Customer's sole and exclusive remedy and Odoo SA's only obligation for any breach of this warranty is for Odoo SA to resume the execution of the Services at no additional charge.

-.. [#cla1] External contributions are covered by a `Copyright License Agreement <https://www.odoo.com/cla>`_
+.. [#cla1] External contributions are covered by a `Copyright License Agreement
-           that provides a permanent, free and irrevocable, copyright and patent licence to Odoo SA.
+           <https://www.odoo.com/cla>`_ that provides a permanent, free and irrevocable, copyright
+           and patent licence to Odoo SA.

 .. _disclaimers: